Search

 4. We know code coverage is dependent on the total number of lines of code, so if there’s any insertion or deletion of code, it would affect the code percentage.
 For example, let’s say an organization has 50 lines of code covered by test methods.
 If you add a trigger that has 50 lines of code not covered by tests, the code coverage percentage drops from 100% to 50%.
 The trigger increases the total code lines in the organization from 50 to 100, of which only 50 are covered by tests.

-Learn more about Atrium’s analytics, AI, and machine learning services.
+Learn more about Atrium’s Salesforce consulting services.